Skip to main content Skip to secondary navigation

 Jump to: Types of button linksWorking with ButtonsMulti-button alignment

-Your Stanford site provides a variety of styles you can use on your links.
+Stanford Sites provides a variety of styles you can use on your links.
 These styles include button and action link styles.

 1. Add a link to the text.
-(See Add link to text)
+(See Creating links in text)

-3. From the Style dropdown in the Text Area toolbar, select a link style of your choice (some styles include Button, Big Button, Secondary Button, and Action Link).
+3. From the Style dropdown in the Text Area toolbar, select a link style of your choice.
+Styles include Button, Big Button, Secondary Button, and Action Link.

 4. Save.